emacsorphanage/ov/README.md

 #### ov-reset `(ov-or-ovs-variable)`

 Clear overlays in `ov-or-ovs-variable`.

+`ov-or-ovs-variable` should be a symbol whose value is an overlay or a list of overlays.

-The variable is going to be nil.
+Finally, the variable is set to nil.

 ```cl
 (setq ov1 (ov-line))